-Mobile homes are not safe from the violent winds of a tornado.
-When tornadoes are possible, seek shelter in a sturdy building to protect yourself from flying debris.
+Mobile homes and vehicles are not safe from the violent winds of a tornado.
+When tornadoes are possible, seek shelter in a sturdy building with family and friends to protect yourself from flying debris.
 Do not try to run or outmaneuver a tornado in your vehicle.